-DESCRIPTION COSTS
+DESCRIPTION costs

-Salaries & Wages 6,147
+Salaries & Wages 6,056

-Long Service Leave 156
+Long Service Leave 147

-Superannuation 708
+Superannuation 674

-Workers Compensation Insurance 304
+Workers Compensation Insurance 287

-TOTAL EMPLOYEE COST BUDGET 7,315
+TOTAL EMPLOYEE COST BUDGET 7,164

 Figure 3 below shows Council's staff levels at the end of each financial year from 30 June 2018 and the budgeted staff numbers on 30 June 2023 and 30 June 2024 on a full-time equivalent (FTEs) basis including temporary contract positions.
-Number of FTEs budgeted for next financial year is 74, an increase of 6 FTEs over current year due to following reasons.
+Number of FTEs budgeted for this financial year is 70, an increase of 4 FTEs over current year due to following reasons.

-- Council approved one (1) FTE as part of 2022/2023 budget; - Further two (2) FTEs were approved as part of 2022/2023 quarterly budget revisions; - Three (3) contract position (3 FTEs) were added to delivery strategic projects primarily funded by external grants; - Contract library trainee position (0.88 FTE) was replaced with part-time employment with the Council; - CWMS maintenance work that was outsourced in previous years has been in-sourced (1 FTE) to reduce CWMS operating costs; - Further new three (3) FTEs are proposed as part of the draft Operating Project program for next year.
+- Council approved one (1) FTE as part of 2022/2023 budget; - Further two (2) FTEs were approved as part of 2022/2023 quarterly budget revisions; - Three (3) contract position (3 FTEs) were added to delivery strategic projects primarily funded by external grants; - Contract library trainee position (0.88 FTE) was replaced with part-time employment with the Council; - CWMS maintenance work that was outsourced in previous years has been in-sourced (1 FTE) to reduce CWMS operating costs; - One (1) new FTE has been approved for current financial year.